zrobertson466920/zrobertson466920.github.io/_posts/2019-07-21-PlanningProblem.md

 published: true
 ---

-I’ve been thinking about the law of recursive planning for a while.
+I’ve been thinking about how to plan more effectively for a while.
 Basically, it’s the idea that the time spent on solving a problem is equal to time spent planning plus time spent executing.
 Thus, when we want to decide how much time to spend planning we need to use this metric as the objective.
 In practice, this is complicated by the fact that the optimization problem is necessarily online.
 The boundary case is when the amount planning shortens execution time in a one-to-one fashion.
 In that case, all the time should be spent planning.

-One particularly deep aspect of the problem is that in order to carry out a task to completion we must have a plan that we execute.
+One particularly recrusive aspect of the problem is that in order to carry out a task to completion we must have a plan that we execute.
 The plan could be written in an ‘online’ manner, such as improvisation.
 The line between planning and doing becomes very blurry and leads to a chicken/egg problem.
 Which came first, knowledge of a plan or how to execute?
 I’ll explore this using a few concrete examples to get us going and then we’ll jump off into abstraction to discuss some of the deeper aspects of this problem.

 # A First Example